youliangtan/robot_arm_workcell_manager/README.md

 ```

 ### Run 2 Arms
-In this case, there's 2 `RAWM` workcells running... ✌️
+In this case, there are 2 `RAWM` workcells running... ✌️
 ```
 # Terminal A: Run Gazebo Env
 roslaunch cssd_gazebo main.launch